thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 28 March 2023
+### Daily Rundown on Wednesday, 29 March 2023

-- The average temperature today is 8.3˚C;
+- The average temperature today is 12.31˚C;
-- With highs of 9.89˚C and lows of 3.91˚C.
+- With highs of 13.3˚C and lows of 8.35˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->